X-CEL EDUCATION workshops

 STEM Academy — Career Exploration & Discovery Day

 We believe giving back to the community is important and sharing our experience with young people is always fun!
-Two years ago, HW’s engineers participated in the Sandwich STEM “Exploration and Discovery Day” at Sandwich High School.
+Several years ago, HW’s engineers participated in the Sandwich STEM “Exploration and Discovery Day” at Sandwich High School.
 This annual career day is for 7th and 8th graders and introduces various careers through workshops.
 This is our 5th year and it just keeps getting better and better!
 Future engineers learned about stormwater management, and the importance of water quality as well as ways to protect the Town of Sandwich from the effects of climate change.
-Thanks, STEM Academy for inviting us and we hope to see you again soon!
+Thanks, STEM Academy for inviting us and we hope to see you again!

 We are proud to support the following organizations through contributions and volunteerism.
 We believe their work to be vital in protecting our environment and support the programs that educate and encourage the public to become more involved.
 If you have a request, please contact us.